Skip to main content

 OAuth is the easiest and most seamless way to connect your GitHub account to LinearB.
 Follow these steps to authorize LinearB via OAuth:

-On the next screen, click Authorize GitHub.
+4. Click Authorize GitHub.
 If you have the necessary permissions, you'll be prompted to authorize LinearB to access your GitHub organization.
-If you lack permission, you will need to request authorization from an admin. - Choose Repositories to Sync
+If you lack permission, you will need to request authorization from an admin.

 Once connected, LinearB will begin syncing data from your GitHub repositories, allowing you to leverage metrics and automation features like WorkerB.